jstemerdink/EPi.Libraries.Commerce.ExchangeRates/EPi.Libraries.Commerce.ExchangeRates.CurrencyLayer/README.md

 By Jeroen Stemerdink

 ## About
-This will Fixer.io as an exchange rate service that will be consumed by the exchange rate scheduled job.
+This will add currencylayer.com as an exchange rate service that will be consumed by the exchange rate scheduled job.
+This service has a free plan of a 1000 requests month.

 ## Requirements